Electric grid operator asks Texans to stop blasting AC as unplanned outages and heat collide

-(CNN)The Electric Reliability Council of Texas (ERCOT), the organization that operates much of the Lone Star State's electric grid, issued a warning Monday about its grid and asked residents to conserve as much energy as possible until Friday.
+(CNN)The Electric Reliability Council of Texas (ERCOT), the organization that operates much of the Lone Star State's electric grid, asked residents for a second day in a row Tuesday to conserve as much energy as possible until Friday.

 The strain on the grid stems from record-high demand for electricity amid increasing summer heat and a higher than usual number of forced outages at power plants, the organization said.

-"A significant number of forced generation outages combined with potential record electric use for the month of June has resulted in tight grid conditions," ERCOT said in a statement.
+"When ERCOT issued a call for conservation on Monday, Texans responded strongly by reducing electric demand during the late afternoon.
+ERCOT continues to encourage Texans to conserve power each afternoon during the peak hours of 3 to 7 p.m. through this Friday," a news release by ERCOT read.

+"ERCOT has been leveraging every resource at its disposal, including activating all available generating units to help serve customer demand before calling for conservation.
+Approximately 1,200 MW of power was regained overnight Monday when some repairs were completed.
+One MW typically powers around 200 homes on a summer day."

 ERCOT said Monday that energy generator owners have reported about 11,000 MegaWatts of generation are on forced outage for repairs, including about 8,000 MW of thermal energy.
 That's significantly higher than on a typical hot summer day, when the range of thermal generation outages is about 3,600 MW, the organization said.
-In general, one MW powers about 200 homes on a summer day.

 "We will be conducting a thorough analysis with generation owners to determine why so many units are out of service," said ERCOT Vice President of Grid Planning and Operations Woody Rickerson.
 "This is unusual for this early in the summer season."